College Factual by our College Data Analytics Team

 Charlottesville, Virginia

 Out of the 3 schools in the Schools for a Doctorate Highly Focused on General History Major in Virginia that were part of this year’s ranking, University of Virginia - Main Campus landed the #1 spot on the list.
-University of Virginia - Main Campus is a large public school situated in Charlottesville, Virginia.
-It awarded 8 doctorate’s general history degrees in 2020-2021.
+University of Virginia is located in Charlottesville, Virginia and, has a large student population.
+In 2021-2022, this school awarded 9 doctorate’s general history degrees to qualified students.

 Read full report on General History at University of Virginia